-But what is 'stress' and what are the symptoms?
-Stress is produced to keep us safe and protected.
-When our brains are stressed, our body releases the hormones cortisol and adrenaline, and physical changes happen in our body as a ‘fight or flight' response to a potentially dangerous situation.
+What really is stress and what actually are the physical symptoms of stress?
+It's a feeling that keeps us safe and protected first of all.
+When our brains are stressed, our body releases the hormones cortisol and adrenaline, and changes in our body happen as a fight or flight response to a potentially dangerous situation.

-But when it overwhelms you, and leaves you feeling unable to get things done, it becomes a problem.
-If you feel as though you're finding it difficult to cope, or unable to deal with the level of stress in your life, it's time to take a look at your stress levels and how to reduce them.
+But when it overwhelms you and leaves you feeling unable to get things done, it becomes a problem.
+If you feel as though you're finding it difficult to cope, or unable to deal with the level of stress in your life, it's time to take a look at your stress levels and how to relax your mind.

 What are the stress symptoms?

-Stress symptoms are things we're probably all familiar with, but sometimes it's hard to recognise them as stress symptoms.
+Stress symptoms are things we're probably all familiar with, but sometimes it's hard to recognise them for what they are.

 Despite people thinking it affects just your mental state, stress can leave you both mentally and physically exhausted.